cleesmith/Transcriber/README.md

-# Transcribe any YouTube video into readable text
-##         even Live ones or Short ones
+# Transcribe any YouTube video into readable text <br>    even Live ones or Short ones

 > Given youtube's rules and regulations, of course.